, ,

 University leaders have been working to build a new engineering building for years, looking to expand a program that was forced to turn away applicants because of space constraints in existing facilities.
 According to past statements, about 8,000 students apply to engineering programs each year, but the campus can only admit around 1,200.

-Although the new building was the university’s top priority, it was stripped from the state budget last year.
-Funding was finally unlocked as part of a deal promoted by Republican legislators approved by the Board of Regents to limit DEI staffing at system universities.
+Although the new building was a top priority for the university, it was stripped from the state budget last year.
+State funding was finally unlocked as part of a deal promoted by Republican legislators approved by the Board of Regents to limit DEI (diversity, equity and inclusion) staffing at system universities.

 Gov. Tony Evers signed the bill allowing the university to move forward with construction of the $347 million project in March.
 Under that plan, the state will pay $197 million toward the project, with the remaining balance coming from private giving.
-The Levy’s pledge covers half of the $150 million the university was seeking in private donations.
+With the Levy’s pledge and other donations, their $150 million private-dollar goal is close to three-quarters complete, Chancellor Mnookin said.

-With the Levy’s gift, the university announced the building will be named the Phillip A. Levy Engineering Center, saying it will be the new centerpiece of the College of Engineering campus.
+In announcing Levy’s donation, the university said the building will be named the Phillip A. Levy Engineering Center, noting it will be the new centerpiece of the College of Engineering campus.